Introduction to web fonts and typography

 The Anatomy Of Type

-Anatomy Of A Typeface (source).
+Anatomy Of A Typeface (

 Font Size Scale Ratio

 You can use different ratios to see how they look and feel with your design.
 You can use proportions of the chosen typeface to determine your ratio, draw inspiration from existing web design examples that work well with your fonts.
 You multiply the ratio with the base to produce a scale of numbers in proportion to the base.
-You can use a modular scale calculator to automatically see examples and live results.
+You can use a

 Old Style / Hanging Figures